×

 When we asked people why foreigners move to London, they responded:

 "London is a vibrant and cosmopolitan city, offering a wealth of cultural, educational and career opportunities.
 It is a global hub for business, finance, media, art, fashion, research, technology, education, and entertainment.
 The city is home to some of the world's most iconic landmarks, such as the Houses of Parliament, Buckingham Palace, and the Tower of London.
 London is also renowned for its excellent transport links, with five international airports, an extensive underground network, and a comprehensive bus and rail network.
 The city is also renowned for its diverse and multicultural population, with over 300 languages spoken in the city.
 Additionally, London is a great place to live, with a wide range of housing options, excellent healthcare, and a high quality of life.
-All of these factors make London an attractive destination for expats looking to relocate," commented one expat who moved to London.
+All of these factors make London an attractive destination for expats looking to relocate," remarked one expat in London.

 About the Author